 Why do the financial institutions limit the investment options available?

 Financial institutions that offer individuals retirement accounts have no obligation to allow investment diversification.
 While the IRS may approve real estate as an investment option, the institution may not allow you to invest in real estate.
 Instead, they restrict you to the financial products they offer.
 Why?
 It all comes down to dollars and cents.
 Financial Institutions, such as Wells Fargo and Bank of America don’t make money by allowing their clients to pull money out of their accounts to buy from a third-party.

 2. Custodian Controlled Self-Directed SEP IRA

 IRA Financial Trust Company offers Self-Directed SEP IRA investors full IRA custodial services.
 This is for both traditional and alternative asset investments.
-All IRA funds will be held with Northern Trust, an FDIC insured global banking leader for over 125 years, before the client directs the funds for investment.
+All IRA funds will be held with Capital One Bank, providing FDIC protection up to $250,000, before the client directs the funds for investment.

 3. “Checkbook Control” Self-Directed SEP IRA LLC